asynctushar/spothotel/README.md

 ## Env Variables

-Make Sure to Create a config.env file in backend/config directory and add appropriate variables in order to use the app.
+Make Sure to add appropriate variables (create "config.env" file in "./backend/config" directory for local server) in order to use the app.

 **Essential Variables**